Swap by Drew Hinshaw audiobook

 Summary

-Tracking each move and countermove in a complex, Rubik’s Cube of negotiations, Swap unscrambles and decodes the spy craft that is really happening between the US and Russia—and what it means for America’s national security.
+Tracking each move and countermove in a multilayered Rubik’s Cube of negotiations, Swap unscrambles and decodes the spy craft really going on between the U.S. and Russia, offering a chilling diagnosis for how power works in the twenty-first century.

 Supplemental enhancement PDF accompanies the audiobook.